low waste valentine's day gifts

 Skip: The low quality heart shaped box of chocolates from the drugstore.

-Skip: The “spa kit” filled with scented candles, body cream and bath salts.
+Skip: The “spa kit” filled with single-use plastics and disposables..

-Swap: Create a relaxing spa environment at home.
-Light a stick of cinnamon, run a bath and play music to set the mood.
+Swap: Create a relaxing spa environment at home with our wide selection of bulk, package-free, and refillable spa products.
+Light a candle, run a bubble bath and play music to set the mood.
 Then stay in and enjoy the night.